AllTheHaxx/AllTheHaxx/data/languages/scripts/readme.txt

 $ mv newspanish.txt ../spanish.txt

-Often people know bette phrases for translations where the english phrase was just written again.
+Often people know better phrases for translations where the english phrase was just written again.
 To find these you can use find_unchanged.py
 $ python find_unchanged.py ../spanish.txt